VKabangi/VKabangi.github.io/_pages/Contact.md

 ## 🤝 Let's Connect

-I'm always eager to connect with fellow cybersecurity professionals, enthusiasts, or organizations looking to collaborate on security projects.
+I'm always eager to connect with fellow cybersecurity professionals, enthusiasts or organizations looking to collaborate on security projects.

 Whether you're reaching out for a potential opportunity, project collaboration, mentoring, or just to say hello—I'd love to hear from you.